shakebugs/shake-docs/docs/android/users/update-user-metadata.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

->Once you have _registered_ your app user, you can attach a map with key-value pairs that describe additional information about the user and their behavior.
+>Once you have registered your app user, you can attach a map with key-value pairs which contain additional data about the user and their behavior.

-Updating the user metadata is performed by calling the `Shake.updateUserMetadata` method anywhere in your code after registering the user.
+Update user metadata by calling the `Shake.updateUserMetadata` method anywhere in your code after registering the user.

 ## Special keys

-Shake Dashboard treats these keys with special care:
-* *first_name*
-* *last_name*
-* *end_user_id*

-Values from these keys are presented nicely on the Shake dashboard.
+Values from these three keys will be presented nicely on Shake dashboard so we suggest you use them:
+* `first_name`
+* `last_name`
+* `end_user_id`

 ## Updates

 Updates to the user metadata are _incremental_, or in other words _merged_.
-This means that user metadata key-value pairs are updated and not overwritten, giving you a possiblity to update user metadata in chunks from various points of your app, even when offline.
+This means that user metadata key-value pairs are updated and not overwritten, allowing you to update user metadata in segments from various parts of your app, even when offline.

-A common approach would be updating generic user metadata from one place in your code, upon every user change, and updating the specific metadata in their respective contexts:
+A common approach developers take is updating **generic** user metadata from one place in your code upon every user change

 <Tabs
   groupId="android"